junxit/us-congress-bills-114/metadata.md

 - 2015-07-09 — Introduced in House
 - 2015-07-09 — Introduced in House
 - 2015-07-09 — Referred to the House Committee on Natural Resources.
+- 2015-08-31 — Referred to the Subcommittee on Federal Lands.
+- 2016-02-02 — Committee Consideration and Mark-up Session Held.
+- 2016-02-02 — Subcommittee on Federal Lands Discharged.
+- 2016-02-03 — Committee Consideration and Mark-up Session Held.
+- 2016-02-03 — Ordered to be Reported by Unanimous Consent.
+- 2016-02-24 — Considered under suspension of the rules. (consideration: CR H875-876)
+- 2016-02-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3004.
+- 2016-02-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-02-24 — Mr. McClintock moved to suspend the rules and pass the bill.
+- 2016-02-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H875)
+- 2016-02-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H875)
+- 2016-02-24 — Placed on the Union Calendar, Calendar No. 327.
+- 2016-02-24 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-430.
+- 2016-02-24 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-430.